RandomsCTF/write-ups/Defcamp CTF Qualification 2015/No Crypto [crypto] (200)/README.md

 0000030: 5ae0 9395 0f4b 1068 3983 bd92 15c9 413a  Z....K.h9.....A:
 ```

-This is exactly the case when scrambling one of the encrypted blocks can be tolerated: if the attack is performed correctly, the "about" field will be scrambled, but the serialization structure will still hold.
-Mallory just needs to flip one byte to change the underscore preceding "admin" to a semicolon.
-Let's match the plaintext to blocks:
+This is exactly the case when scrambling one of the encrypted blocks can be tolerated: if the attack is performed correctly, the "about" field will be scrambled, but the serialization structure will hold.
+Let's see how Mallory can promote herself to admin by modifying the ciphertext stored in her browser.
+First, we match the plaintext to blocks:

 ```
 u  s  e  r  n  a  m  e  =  m  a  l  l  o  r  y